Leonamrsm/reall-time_music_recommendation_system/README.md

 Apache Kafka acts as a distributed messaging system, allowing different components of a system to communicate asynchronously and efficiently across threads.
 Topics can have multiple partitions, which allows for scalability and parallel processing of messages.

 Thus, when using a producer in Python to send messages to the topic in Kafka, you can later process them through a consumer with Spark Streaming or any other technology that supports reading streaming data from Kafka.
 This approach is widely used in real-time data and processing architectures, allowing the creation of scalable and fault-tolerant data pipelines.

+Execute in the terminal the commands present in the file `02-create_and_list_topic_kafka.txt` to create and view the Kafka topic.